1791 “me gusta”

 We're primarily looking for volunteer teachers, however our volunteers can also do some farming, maintenance work, artwork, guesthouse operations or cafe help if they want to.

-Our volunteers teach the standard curriculum of English, maths, health, social studies and science - usually to grade 4 and up.
+Our volunteers teach the standard English language classes and help to the students for their homework of maths, health, social studies and science - usually high school level.
 You can also teach art, music, sport, child rights, first-aid, yoga or any other type of educational project you're interested in.

 If you're a qualified teacher, you'd be welcome to work on improving our English curriculum, and also to work with our Nepali teachers at the local government school to help them improve their standard of teaching.